omarvsoft/new-architecture-mock-up/README.md

 >NOTA
 If there isn't a registry in the image's name the registry by default is docker.io

-##### Kubernetes Considerations
+#### Kubernetes Considerations
 >The default container image pull policy is `IfNotPresent`, which causes the Kubelet to not pull an image if it already exists.
-If you would like to always force a pull, you must specify a pull image policy of `Always` in your .yaml file (`imagePullPolicy: Always`) or specify a `:latest` tag on your image.
+If you would like to always force a pull, you must specify a pull image policy of `Always` in your .yaml file (`imagePullPolicy: Always`) or specify a `:latest` tag on your image.<br/><br/>
 That is, if you’re specifying an image with other than the `:latest` tag, e.g. `myimage:v1`, and there is an image update to that same tag, the Kubelet won’t pull the updated image.
-You can address this by ensuring that any updates to an image bump the image tag as well (e.g. `myimage:v2`), and ensuring that your configs point to the correct version. <br/>
+You can address this by ensuring that any updates to an image bump the image tag as well (e.g. `myimage:v2`), and ensuring that your configs point to the correct version. <br/><br/>
 **Note**: you should avoid using :latest tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back. https://kubernetes.io/docs/user-guide/config-best-practices/